edyedy123/Fit-Friends-App/BTS530/database_design.md

 * Reps - number of repetitions for set (Integer)

 ## Friends
 * userName - Unique name that identifies the user in the system.
-List of added freinds.
+List of added friends.
 (String)

 ## Firebase